 This post probably contains affiliate links, to items I am in love with, and I am confident you will too!
 For any health advice I give on nutrition and wieghtloss, make sure you check with your doctor, as I am not a health professional.
 I am just a mama with lots of health and fitness knowledge and experience.

-Mini Arcade: Yes, this exists!
+Yes, this exists!
 A mini arcade game for your kids.
-We had our first experience with arcade games at Round Table Pizza a couple weeks ago.
+We had our first experience with arcade games at Round Table Pizza a couple of weeks ago.
 Let’s just say it was a huge hit, and now you can bring one home!

-Stem Discover Boxes: You get a 12 activities for a 3 month subscription.
-That’s a lot of fun, and a lot of learning.
+You get five to eight crafts, art supplies, a badge, and a top-rated book designed to get little imaginations going.
+This bi-monthly craft subscription box offers a lot of fun and a lot of learning for your young ones.
 You can wrap the first box and put it under the tree, then continue enjoying it for the following months.

-Wooden Cutting and Cooking Pretend Playset: My boys love to pretend they are cooking, and we talk about the different kind of food groups, utensils and more to learn while we play.
+My boys love to pretend they are cooking, and we talk about the different kinds of food groups, utensils, and more to learn while we play.

-Easy Play House: I don’t consider this a toy.
-It’s a play house that you color yourself.
+I don’t consider this a toy.
+It’s a playhouse that you color yourself.
 I personally plan on letting my boys just scribble all over it for hours.
-There is so much pretend play to happen with this, and the creative environment is go great for their growing minds.
+There is so much pretend play to happen with this, and the creative environment is so great for their growing minds.

-Sewing Kit: I’m actually super excited to get one of these for my boys because they love to create things, use scissors and more.
-Obviously it will require my involvement, but overall I think they are going to love it.
+I’m actually super excited to get one of these for my boys because they love to create things, use scissors, and more.
+Obviously, it will require my involvement, but overall I think they are going to love it.